coderefinery/neic-ahm-2021/slides.md

 	- Debriefing among helpers and instructors,
 	- Individual help by helper or expert helper,
 	- Continuation of exercise by a team

+*This promoted community and let us more actively recruit for the next generation of workshops.*

 ---